gbdev/homebrewhub/README.md

 The scripts expects every entry to be compliant with the [game.json schema DRAFT 3]() specification.

-Keep in mind that the two are not equivalent, as the psql database saves additional values about each entry (e.g. simple analytics).
+> Keep in mind that the two are not equivalent, as the Django database will keep additional values about each entry (e.g. simple analytics).

 Fire up a Postgresql instance.
 E.g. with Docker and docker-compose: